|Cash Back Rating:||4.6 / 5|

 The Amex Blue Cash Preferred boasts a great rewards rate, offering one of the highest rates of cash back you can find on U.S. supermarket purchases and select U.S. streaming subscriptions – making your next take out and binge night a great way to rack up rewards.

-- You’ll need to take advantage of numerous benefits to justify the card’s $95 annual fee
+- You’ll need to take advantage of numerous benefits or spend at least $132 each month at supermarkets to justify the card’s $95 annual fee ($0 intro annual fee for the first year)

 - The card loses value if you exceed the spending cap on the 6% bonus at U.S. supermarkets of $6,000 in purchases per year (then 1%)

-- U.S. supermarket category doesn’t include discount stores like Walmart or Target, which will disappoint budget shoppers
+- U.S. supermarket category doesn’t include Walmart, Target or wholesale clubs (like Costco), which can disappoint some shoppers

 Why you might want the Blue Cash Preferred Card from American Express

-The Blue Cash Preferred card comes with an incredibly generous rate on U.S. supermarket purchases, making it a top choice for families who spend a significant amount on groceries each month.
+The Blue Cash Preferred card comes with an incredibly generous rate on U.S. supermarket, select U.S. streaming service, U.S. gas station and transit purchases, making it a top choice for families and commuters who spend a significant amount on groceries each month.
 Even with a yearly spend cap on the category, the Blue Cash Preferred is an incredibly rewarding option for U.S. supermarket purchases.
+Plus, the annual streaming service credits and exceptional rewards rate on select subscriptions make it one of the best streaming service cards on the market.

 High-earning cash back rewards